upperlinecode/front-end-student-materials/06-p5js/02a-built-in-variables.md

 As programmers we don't like to redo work.
 Let's see if there's a way around this.

 ## `width` and `height`
 By now you are familiar with a few of the functions provided by the p5 library.
 You also have access to several built-in **variables**.
-A variable is a word you write in your code that holds on to a value or represents a value.
+A variable is a word you write in your code that represents some other value.
 "Value" means some actual data.
-The type of data we've seen so far have been numbers.
-The number `0`, `100`, `255`, etc. are all different values
+So far the data we've seen has been different numbers.
+The numbers `0`, `100`, `255`, etc. are all different values.

 In our case we will be able to write the word `height` and it will be *as if* we were writing the number `600` or `200` or **whatever the height of the canvas is** from p5.js.
-Variables are dynamic, they can hold any different values.
+Variables are dynamic, they can hold any different value.

 Another way to think of a variable is like a bucket or container with a label on it.
 Inside of the bucket can be any value.
 You use a variable by writing the name of the label on the outside of the bucket, but when you write the name you get the value that's inside.